PI-Portal/pi_portal/markdown/INSTALLATION.md

    - [motion](https://packages.ubuntu.com/jammy/motion)
    - [supervisor](https://packages.ubuntu.com/jammy/supervisor)
 7. It would be prudent to stop any services launched for motion or supervisor at this point.
-   - The installer will attempt this as well, but your distribution may have an unknown init system.
+   - The installer will attempt this as well, but your distribution may have an incompatible init system.
 8. Create the pi_portal user:

    ```shell